Upper Booth Campsite site rules

-Weekends from mid May until August are subject to a two night minimum stay.
+Weekends are subject to a two night minimum stay.
 All bookings over a Bank Holiday weekend are subject to a three night minimum stay.
 Over weekends we will always try to fit in backpackers (arriving on foot or bicycle) wanting to stay one night but they will be bookable on the day and subject to availability.

-If booking a pitch in the upper field parking of cars alongside tents is possible if ground conditions allow.
+If booking a pitch in the upper field, parking of cars will be in a marked area at the side of the Upper Field with wheelbarrows available to help move your belongings to your pitch..
 If booking a pitch in the lower field cars will need to be parked in the parking area approx. 120m away.

-Dogs are welcome on site (maximum of two per pitch, £1.50 per dog per night), but please notify us at the time of booking.
-Please keep them on a lead at all times and please clean up after your dog, promptly.
+Dogs are welcome on site (maximum of two per pitch), but please notify us at the time of booking.
+Please be aware that dogs must be kept on a lead at all times and exercised away from other campers.
+Please pick up after your dogs right away.